slaclab/nalms/docs/development.md

 For further development of the dashboard, the template must be changed using a local Grafana instance.
 Steps for updating are:
 * Copy json representation
 * Remove id from the json representation
-* Replace datasource and configuration name entries from json representation
+* Replace datasource name entries from json representation with environment var placeholder $DATASOURCE_NAME